 I heard third hand that my daughter was exposed to whooping cough (pertussis).
-She was at a play group with a vaccinated child who was diagnosed with the highly contagious infection a few days later.
+She was at a playgroup with a vaccinated child who was diagnosed with the highly contagious infection a few days later.

 1. Whooping Cough Symptoms Might Seem Like a Cold

 The child had a very mild cough that the mother dismissed as a common cold.
-A well exam and test later revealed that it was indeed whooping cough.
+A well exam and test revealed that it was indeed whooping cough.
 If this mother missed it, then it’s likely that I could.
 I called the doctor to ask what symptoms I should be looking for.

 If a child is vaccinated and contracts whooping cough, they may not cough with the “whoop” that is characteristic of the virus.